argonne-lcf/ATPESC_MachineLearning/03_profileLearning/README.md

 # Profiling TensorFlow

+_Authors_: Kyle Felker (felker@anl.gov), Corey Adams (corey.adams@anl.gov)

 In this example, we'll profile the CNN used to clasify MNIST digits in the previous exercises.
 We will complete several rounds of profiling, each time enabling a new tool or optimization.
 At the end of the exercise, you'll have a much faster network.

 Find the original script in `train_MNIST.py`.

-All the scripts used here work in a Tensorflow 2 Singularity container:
+All the scripts used here work in a Singularity container containing TensorFlow 2.5.0.

 ```bash
 singularity exec --nv -B /lus /lus/theta-fs0/software/thetagpu/nvidia-containers/tensorflow2/tf2_21.06-py3.simg bash
 ```

+This walkthrough was adapted from an earlier tutorial from the May 2021 ALCF Computational Performance Workshop, which used a Generative Adversial Network (GAN) for the test code: [CPW21: Profiling TensorFlow](https://github.com/argonne-lcf/CompPerfWorkshop-2021/tree/main/09_profiling_frameworks/TensorFlow).
+A separate tutorial for profiling PyTorch codes (using a ResNet model) is also available from that workshop: [CPW21: Profiling PyTorch](https://github.com/argonne-lcf/CompPerfWorkshop-2021/tree/main/09_profiling_frameworks/PyTorchProfiler)

 ## A Starting Point

-To download the MNIST dataset, make sure to enable http forwarding:
+To download the MNIST dataset, make sure to enable HTTP forwarding:
 ```bash
 export http_proxy=http://theta-proxy.tmi.alcf.anl.gov:3128
 export https_proxy=https://theta-proxy.tmi.alcf.anl.gov:3128